 Deductible expenses of article 19 of the Personal Income Tax Law

-Once the total work performance has been determined, the expenses that the Income Tax Law classifies as must be deducted to determine the net performance.
+Once the full performance of the work has been determined, the expenses that the Law of the PIT qualifies as deductible for determining net income.
 For these purposes, the following are considered exclusively tax-deductible expenses:

 -